 In another piece that is Pro-Trump, written by the papers former editor-in-chief, the headline is emotionally loaded” “CNN, Qatar and the Targeting of Saudi Arabia.”
 This article praises Trump for calling CNN “the false news media.”

 When it comes to national politics, Asharq Al-Awsat is pro-Saudi government: “Jubeir: Nobody in Saudi Arabia Knew About Khashoggi’s Murder Except Those Who Did It”.
-This article like most, do not provide hyperlinked sourcing of information, but rather rely on quotations.
+This article like most, does not provide hyperlinked sourcing of information, but rather relies on quotations.

 The Saudi Government has ties with right wing parties of Europe and often reports unfavorably about Qatar and Iran.

 A factual search reveals that they failed a fact check by IFCN fact-checker, Agence France-Presse.